vgwidt/zabbix-tools/README.md

 Syntax and requirements for Zabbix API seem to change with each version so this may not work for versions other than 6.0  See the Zabbix manual for details: https://www.zabbix.com/documentation/6.0/en/manual/api.

 ## To-do

+Allow for other host settings to be changed such as interface type.

 Convert static JSON value text to struct - both work with serde_json but struct will look cleaner and be less error prone.